lkesteloot/graphics_engine/README.md

 > * calculating plane equations; and
 > * rasterizing polygons.
 >
-> Only minimal 3-D features are supported--clipping,
+> Only minimal 3-D features are supported—clipping,
 > diffuse lighting, Gouraud shading, screen-door transparency, and
 > Z-buffering.
 The GE has no anti-aliasing, texturing, or blending
 > support.